-Canvas Discussions (5%)
+Canvas Discussions (20%)

-- There are 5 total graded bi-weekly discussions to be participated over the course of this class. - You will find the discussion instructions available on Canvas.
+- There are 4 total graded bi-weekly discussions to be participated over the course of this class. - You will find the discussion instructions available on Canvas.
 Your participation will be graded on individual basis.
 The discussions are graded primarily based on participation and effort, rather than correctness.
 If you have made a reasonable effort you will receive full credit for it. - No late submission will be graded.
-Please plan to participate in the discussion assigned for the particular weeks before the deadline.
-And it should not take more than one hour to complete this graded assignment.
+Please plan to participate in the discussion assigned for a particular week before the deadlines (there is a deadline to submit the initial post and there is another deadline to submit responses to your peers' posts).
+And it should not take more than one hour to complete this graded assignment. - If you have a problem with an assignment, quiz or discussion grade, you must contact the teaching assistant, who graded your assignment, or the instructor through EMAIL within ONE WEEK of receiving your grade.